spryker/spryker-docs/docs/scos/user/features/202108.0/product-feature-overview/timed-product-availability-overview.md

 ## Use cases

-The table below shows possible usage scenarios with the TTL feature and resulting system behavior.
+The following table shows possible usage scenarios with the TTL feature and resulting system behavior.

 | VALIDITY DATES SETTINGS | RESULT |
 | --- | --- |